 Equipping students with lifelong skills so that they are ready for the labour market has always remained a priority for the higher education institutions.
 How can we prepare learners for the future in a society that is rapidly shifting and transforming?
 How do we educate them for jobs that haven’t existed yet?
 These pedagogical questions require the implementation of appropriate teaching methods that nurture critical thinking, collaboration, problem solving, and so on.
 Nevertheless, it can be challenging for educators to choose the right pedagogical approach out of a wide range of existing strategies.
 That’s why we kickstarted the series What is? to highlight different teaching approaches: their definitions, pros and cons, and how to implement them successfully in varied classroom settings.
 In this issue, we’ll focus on active learning.

-“Active” and “passive” learning.
-The difference can be ambiguous.
-Students “resting their eyes” or texting in the back of the classroom are certainly not engaged, but, is listening and taking notes during a lecture enough to consider them actively engaged?
-The answer is much more complex because students must do more than just listen: they must deep-read, write, discuss, be creative while solving problems, and execute higher-order thinking tasks such as analysis, synthesis, and evaluation .
-A great way to empower these behaviors is through the incorporation of regular and varied active learning methods to create engaging course designs.
+“Active” and “passive” learning - the difference can be ambiguous.
+Students “resting their eyes” or texting in the back of the classroom are certainly not engaged, but is listening and taking notes during a lecture enough to consider them actively engaged?
+The answer is much more complex as students must do more than just listen: they must deep-read, write, discuss, be creative while solving problems, and execute higher-order thinking tasks such as analysis, synthesis, and evaluation .
+A great way to encourage these behaviors is through the incorporation of regular and varied active learning methods to create an overall engaging course design.

 “Active learning is any approach to instruction in which all students are asked to engage in the learning process.
 Active learning stands in contrast to "traditional" modes of instruction in which students are passive recipients of knowledge from an expert.” - Center for Educational Innovation, University of Minnesota